aethersg/docker-ubuntu-openjdk8/README.md

 # docker-ubuntu-openjdk8
-This is a docker using ubuntu 16.04 and openjdk8
+This is a docker using
+* ubuntu 16.04
+* openjdk8